mozilla-ai/lumigator/CONTRIBUTING.md

 Lumigator is still in early stages of development and as such will have large variance between even PATCH versions in terms of feature development.

-We do want encourage both suggestions and contributions from the community in the near future.
-Being very transparent, please understand that we cannot accept all PRs, so please first open the discussion in the issues.
+We want to encourage both suggestions and contributions from the community in the near future.
+Before submitting a PR, please open a discussion in a related issue.

-As long as this text is here, we are able to accept:
+Currently, we are able to accept:

 * PRs for [**bugfixes**](https://github.com/mozilla-ai/lumigator/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBUG%5D+) and **documentation** only.
 Please include as much information as possible;
-* [suggestions](https://github.com/mozilla-ai/lumigator/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) on making Lumigator easier to understand and contribute to.
+* [Suggestions](https://github.com/mozilla-ai/lumigator/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) on making Lumigator easier to understand and contribute to.

 # Where to go

-* [Lumigator documentation](https://mozilla-ai.github.io/lumigator/): Describes all the components and includes usage guides;
+* [Lumigator documentation](https://mozilla-ai.github.io/lumigator/): Describes all the components and includes usage guides.
 * [Open issues](https://github.com/mozilla-ai/lumigator/issues): Browse the open issues to check if the topic you want to raise is already being discussed.
 * [Contributing](https://github.com/mozilla-ai/lumigator/blob/19b9adefe4a78c42b784461d92b92838b9662564/CONTRIBUTING.md) options.